finarly/Notes/In_progress/DataBricks_Associate.md

 The purpose of this layer is quick Change Data Capture (the process of identifying and capturing changes made to data in the database and then delivering those changes in real-time to a downstream process or system), provide archive/cold storage, data lineage, audit-ability, reprocessing if needed without rereading the data from the source system (effectively being source data).

+Quality summary:
+- Raw copy of ingested data
+- Replaces traditional data lake
+- Provides efficient storage and querying of full, unprocessed history of data
+- No schema is applied at this layer

 #### Silver (cleansed and conformed data)

 Data in **Silver** layer is the data from **Bronze** layer matched, merged, conformed, and cleansed (just enough) so that this layer can provide an "Enterprise View" of all its key business entities, concepts, and transactions (e.g. master customers, stores etc.)